WitoldStupnicki/data-analysis-portfolio/README.md

 # data-analysis-portfolio

 Hello!
-I'm Witold, a data analyst with a passion for extracting insights from data and translating them into action.
+I'm Witold.
 In this portfolio, you'll find a collection of my data analysis projects that I used for learning, demonstrating my skills in programming, data visualization, and statistical analysis.
+Majority of them come from Dataquest - Data Analyst in Python course.

 ## Skills